including a few not in Hawaii's

 Echinoecus pentagonus (A. Milne Edwards, 1879)

-while juveniles may occasionally settle on other urchin species,
+Castro reports that while juveniles may occasionally settle on urchin

 Rhinolambrus contrarius (?)